CATE: Computation-aware Neural Architecture Encoding with Transformers: Experiments

-\textbf{Model and Training} We use a $L = 12$ layer Transformer encoder and a $L_c = 24$ layer cross-attention Transformer encoder, each has 8 attention heads.
+\textbf{Model and Training.} We use a $L = 12$ layer Transformer encoder and a $L_c = 24$ layer cross-attention Transformer encoder, each has 8 attention heads.
 The hidden state size is $d_h =d_c = 64$ for all the encoders.
-The hidden dimension is $d_{ff} = 64$ for all the feed-forward layer.
+The hidden dimension is $d_{ff} = 64$ for all the feed-forward layers.
 We employ AdamW \cite{loshchilov2017decoupled} as our optimizer.
 The initial learning rate is 1e-3.
 The momentum parameters are set to 0.9 and 0.999.
 The weight decay is 0.01 for regular layer and 0 for dropout and layer normalization.
-We trained our model for 10 epochs with batch size of 1024 on NVIDIA Quadro RTX 8000 GPUs.
+We trained our model with batch size of 1024 on NVIDIA Quadro RTX 8000 GPUs.
+It takes around 4GB GPU memory for NAS-Bench-101 and 9GB GPU memory for NAS-Bench-301.
+The validation loss converges well after 10 epochs of pretraining, which takes 1.2 hours on NAS-Bench-101 and 7.5 hours on NAS-Bench-301.